 Visit the Náplavka Farmers’ Market for food and sunshine.

 On April 20 from 8AM – 4PM walk along the beautiful Vltava down to the Náplavka Farmers’ Market for a special Easter market with some of the best traditional food and breathtaking views of Prague.
 From the lamb-shaped gingerbread and sweet bread called mazanec, to live hens laying eggs you can then decorate yourself, the riverside market is a beautiful way to celebrate the Easter holiday.

 Shaking rattles and whipping for presents: Easter Week.

 - Ugly Wednesday (Škaredá středa): Named after the day Judas betrayed Jesus, Ugly Wednesday is traditionally known as spring cleaning day when school children finish school to begin decorating for Easter celebrations.

 - Green Thursday (Zelený čtvrtek) & Good Friday (Velký pátek): Boys walk around their town or village shaking řehtačka (wooden rattles) in order to ward off Judas Iscariot, the disciple that betrayed Jesus in Christianity.
 The days are also spent fasting from meat and eating green foods instead, like spinach and cabbage, and even drinking green beer.

-White Saturday (Bílá sobota) continues the rattling, but boys go door to door and shake the rattles in the hopes of receiving money from the residents, which they then split between themselves.
+- White Saturday (Bílá sobota): The rattling continues, but today boys go door to door shaking the řehtačka in hopes of receiving money from the residents, which they then split between themselves.